anisdismail/HICMA-benchmark/README.md

 <!--LICENSE -->
 ## License

-Distributed under the GPL-3 License.
+The HICMA dataset and its benchmark are publicly available, and is published for research purposes under the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) licence.
 See `LICENSE` for more information.

 <!-- CONTACT -->